 VIEW ALL ROOMS

-With 8 rooms, 5 in the main lodge and 3 in our detached “Forest House”, we are the perfect place to get away, relax and commune with nature.
-The Lodge has over 400 feet of river frontage and 5 acres of gardens with numerous areas to rest and relax.
-All rooms are set up to house only 2 people, with one room (Damselfly) able to host up to 4 people (with 2 queen beds in 2 bedrooms).
-If you have more than 2 people (unless one is a child under 2), you must book the Damselfly room.
+We are an all adult resort.
+We have 9 rooms, 5 in the main lodge and 4 in our detached “Forest House”.
+Our 9th room called The Nest, can only be booked by calling the lodge.
+It has two queen beds and is the full upper level of the Forest House with a private covered patio.
+We are the perfect place for a romantic get away, to relax and commune with nature, or for those fishermen who need a big breakfast to start the day off right and a comfy bed to end the night.
+The Lodge has over 400 feet of river frontage and almost 5 acres of gardens with numerous areas to rest and relax.
+You may fish off our banks but a fishing license is required.
+All rooms are set up to house only 2 adults, with two rooms, Damselfly and The Nest able to host up to 4 adults (with 2 queen beds in 2 bedrooms) an extra charge applies if you have more than 2 adults.
+This is a non-smoking facility.

 Relax in the jetted tubs of Mayfly or Songbird; have a glass of wine in front of the fireplace in Dragonfly or Songbird; or just sit on one of our outside decks while communing with nature!

-Amenities include: Complimentary Wi-Fi, small refrigerator, microwave and coffee maker and coffee packets, robes and luxury toiletries.
+Amenities include: A/C, complimentary Wi-Fi, small refrigerator, microwave and coffee maker and coffee packets, robes and luxury toiletries.

-Fur buddies (dogs only) are only allowed in rooms in the Forest House (Songbird, Mayfly and Caddisfly) There is an additional charge of $25 per dog per stay (no more than 2 dogs allowed in a room).
-Bookings for dogs must be made via phone (not online).
+Fur buddies (cats confined to carriers) are only allowed in rooms in the Forest House (Songbird, Mayfly and Caddisfly) There is an additional charge of $50 per dog or cat per stay (no more than 2 dogs allowed in Songbird – only one dog allowed in Caddisfly and Mayfly).
+Bookings for dogs must be confirmed via phone (not online).
 Rules for dogs include: must be on a leash at all times on the property; no excessive barking/disturbing other guests, no wet dogs in rooms, no dogs on beds, no dogs in or around the main lodge building; dogs may not be left alone in rooms (you can put them in your car while dining – or you can bring a crate and they can be in there while you are dining).
 If you have questions about your fur buddy, feel free to give us a call.
 Additional charges will be added to your bill if your dog damages anything in the room or on the property.